Polyhydride: Superconduction

 Under suitably high pressures polyhydrides may become superconducting.
 Characteristics of substances that are predicted to have high superconducting temperatures are a high phonon frequency, which will happen for light elements, and strong bonds.
 Hydrogen is the lightest and so will have the highest frequency of vibration.
 Even changing the isotope to deuterium will lower the frequency and lower the transition temperature.
 Compounds with more hydrogen will resemble the predicted metallic hydrogen.
 However, superconductors also tend to be substances with high symmetry and also need the electrons not to be locked into molecular subunits, and require large numbers of electrons in states near the Fermi level.
 There should also be electron-phonon coupling which happens when the electric properties are tied to the mechanical position of the hydrogen atoms.
-The highest superconduction critical temperatures are predicted to be in groups 3 and 3 of the periodic table.
+The highest superconduction critical temperatures are predicted to be in elements close to the junction of the different blocks (s-p; s-d; p-d; d-f) ie groups 2 and 3 of the periodic table.
 Late transitions elements, heavy lanthanides or actinides have extra d- or f-electrons that interfere with superconductivity.

 For example, lithium hexahydride is predicted to lose all electrical resistance below 38 K at a pressure of 150 GPa.
 The hypothetical LiH8 has a predicted superconducting transition temperature at 31 K at 200 GPa.
 MgH6 is predicted to have a T_{c} of 400 K around 300 GPa.
 CaH6 could have a T_{c} of 260 K at 120 GPa.
 PH3 doped H3S is also predicted to have a transition temperature above the 203 K measured for H3S (contaminated with solid sulfur).
 Rare earth and actinide polyhydrides may also have highish transition temperatures, for example, ThH10 with T_{c} = 241 K. UH8, which can be decompressed to room temperature without decomposition, is predicted to have a transition temperature of 193 K. AcH10, if it could be ever made, is predicted to superconduct at temperatures over 204 K, and AcH10 would be similarly conducting under lower pressures (150 GPa).

 H3Se actually is a van der Waals solid with formula 2H2Se*H2 with a measured T_{c} of 105 K under a pressure of 135 GPa.